your cheese mongers. ready to spread the knowledge.

 Jessica DeVay Khalid

-Jessica is our super-organized, sunshiny kitchen manager.
+Jessica is our super-organized, sunshiny head chef and kitchen manager.
 She is also a charcuterie supergirl.
 If you haven’t had her pork and game pies or her pate, you have missed out.
-Jess is a New Orleans native and is one of the most positive people we know.
+She creates amazing things with the limited equipment and space in our kitchen she has and loves a cooking challenge.
+Jess is a New Orleans native and that comes across in her happy attitude when she is creating.
 She enjoys eating tacos in a wedding dress and hanging out with her cute husband Omar.

 Arielle came to New Orleans and St. James from Seattle a few years ago armed with a fresh degree from Whitman College and a sense of adventure.
 She quickly proved herself to be indispensable to us and now we won’t let her leave.
 In addition to being a skilled cheesemonger, Arielle deftly handles our bookkeeping, technology and whatever else we throw at her without batting an eye.
 Which sometimes includes keeping our fish alive while we are out of town.